 Staying hydrated should be the first thing on your mind.
 Water is life and that’s abundantly clear in the human body.
 Making up 60% of an adult’s body weight, water is needed for everything that happens in the body, including digestion.

 We need a lot of water just to break down and digest solid food.
 After that, water is also responsible for absorbing nutrients and keeping the cells healthy.

 If you want to keep your stomach functioning well, you should drink at least 80 ounces of water a day.
 Of course, you can substitute pure water with some other drinks, just as long as they’re healthy and devoid of refined sugar.

 For example, drinking herbal tea such as mint tea can soothe the symptoms of poor digestion.

-And, if you’re looking for an herbal mixture created with digestive problems in mind, look no further than Herbaly Digest.
+And, if you’re looking for an herbal mixture created with digestive problems in mind, look no further than Herbaly Wellness Collection.
 The combination of herbs in this particular blend of herbal tea may have an immediate positive impact on your digestive tract.

 This tea has the power to prevent bloating after a heavy meal, detoxify, and calm your stomach.
 It may also have a calming effect, which, as mentioned, can only benefit the digestive system.